logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jobs/pyspark_job.md

   </figure>
 </p>

-### Step 6: Execute the job
+### Step 7: Execute the job

-Now click the `Run` button to start the execution of the job, and then click on `Executions` to see the list of all executions.
+Now click the `Run` button to start the execution of the job.
+You will be redirected to the `Executions` page where you can see the list of all executions.

 <p align="center">
   <figure>